Hannah Hidalgo: Personal life

 Hidalgo is openly Christian and was raised in the religion.
 In interviews, Hidalgo has stated that her faith deepened during the COVID-19 pandemic.
 In addition to basketball, Hidalgo competed in soccer and track growing up, as her parents wanted her to play multiple sports.
 Hidalgo is of mixed Puerto Rican and Black heritage, and she has expressed interest in continuing to learn more about her Puerto Rican heritage from her father's side.
-She has said, "To be able to have a different type of Hispanic culture...being able to have a small percentage of those people in professional sports, it definitely means a lot.”
+She has said, "To be able to have a different type of Hispanic culture...being able to have a small percentage of those people in professional sports, it definitely means a lot."
 Only 2.9% of Division I women's college basketball players identified as Hispanic or Latina in 2024.

 In 2024, Hidalgo created the Hannah's Helping Hands Foundation, which is designed to provide outreach and philanthropic endeavors focused on sports, health, education, financial literacy, and family support for local members of the South Bend, Indiana and Greater Philadelphia communities.
 In July 2025, Hidalgo was named as one of 14 college players to sign an NIL deal with Unrivaled, under its 'The Future is Unrivaled Class of 2025'.

 Social media controversy

-In July 2024, Hidalgo, then a 19-year-old, re-posted a clip on her Instagram story of a conversation between Don Lemon, an openly gay television journalist, and Candace Owens, a conservative political commentator that highlighted Owens' opinion that being in a gay relationship was a "sin" and she, "[didn't] believe marriage can be between two men.”
+In July 2024, Hidalgo, then a 19-year-old, re-posted a clip on her Instagram story of a conversation between Don Lemon, an openly gay television journalist, and Candace Owens, a conservative political commentator that highlighted Owens' opinion that being in a gay relationship was a "sin" and she, "[didn't] believe marriage can be between two men."
 Hidalgo later removed the post from her account.
 In January 2025, former Notre Dame head coach, Muffet McGraw, called the post "almost insulting to her teammates, to everybody in the game of basketball.
 I was really disappointed that it came out that way.
-I was happy that she deleted it, but the damage I think was done before she deleted it.”
-However, to provide further context, another high-profile basketball player Sienna Betts, while not speaking to Hidalgo's situation in particular, has made the general point that many prominent young women basketball players do not control their own social media accounts because their parents do: "A lot of the basketball players don't control their own social media.
-So don't come after them, come after their parents".
+I was happy that she deleted it, but the damage I think was done before she deleted it."

 In April 2025, nine months after her reposting the clip of Candace Owens, in an essay written for The Players' Tribune, Hidalgo addressed this controversy and referred to the post as a "mistake" that "[gave] the wrong impression, [and] maybe even hurt people I care about."
 She went on to write, "I am not homophobic — I love all people, and believe we all deserve to exist authentically."